swastiks1/imagician/README.md

-# Pixel Palette: AI Image Processing Platform
+# Imagician: AI Image Processing Platform

-Pixel Palette is a powerful and user-friendly AI image processing platform designed to empower users with a variety of image editing capabilities.
+Imagician is a powerful and user-friendly AI image processing platform designed to empower users with a variety of image editing capabilities.
 It seamlessly integrates cutting-edge technologies with a user-friendly interface, allowing you to effortlessly enhance and transform your images.

 ## Features: